Mark-Seaman/Shrinking-World-Pubs/spirituality/AI/Voices/Outline.md

 ### Specific insights
 ### Incomplete picture of reality

-## Each person percieves things differently
+## Each person perceives things differently
 ### We all have unique areas of insight and blind spots
 ### Genetics and Environment
 ### Specific sensitivity and biases